Undergraduate Program English

 What can I do with a Bachelor's degree or Minor in English?

 Students who major in English go on to careers in many different fields, from politics to book-editing.
-Writing skills are valuable in every industry, we prepare our students to be adaptable and thoughtful communicators.
-Graduates of Portland State’s English program have gone on to careers in law enforcement, politics, public affairs, writing, advertising, communications, book publishing, journalism, education and even science and technology.
+Writing skills are valuable in every industry, and we prepare our students to be adaptable and thoughtful communicators.
+Graduates of Portland State’s English program have gone on to careers in education, writing, book publishing, journalism, advertising, communications, politics, public affairs, law enforcement, and even science and technology.

 The writing and analytical skills of the English major have long made it a popular major to take before law school—two current Oregon Supreme Court justices were English majors.
 English is finding increasing interest in medical school admissions, as communication skills are increasingly valued in healthcare and health administration.